Frequently Asked Questions FAQs

 Can I cure my allergy?

 Allergies are usually a life long affliction, they change with age and this is called the “Allergic March”.
 Children tend to get eczema and food allergies and grow into asthma, teenagers get hay fever and generally the older you get, the less problematic your allergies become.
+Milk and egg allergies tend to be outgrown, while fish and nut allergies tend to persist.

 What is desensitisation immunotherapy?